datalad-handbook/book/docs/usecases/collaborative_data_management.rst

 Bob creates his analysis project as a DataLad dataset.
-Complying with the `YODA principles <linkyoda>`_, he creates his scripts in a dedicated ``code/`` directory, and installs the open dataset as a standalone DataLad dataset within ``data/``.
+Complying with the `YODA principles <linkyoda>`_, he creates his scripts in a dedicated ``code/`` directory, and installs the open dataset as a standalone DataLad subdataset within a dedicated subdirectory.
 To collaborate with his senior grad student Alice, he shares the dataset on the lab's SSH server, and they can collaborate on the version controlled dataset almost in real time with no need for Bob to spend much time integrating the fix that Alice